 Denbigh Franks can't issue a section 21 notice during the first 4 months of tenancy, however, a landlord can issue a section 21 notice any time during the renewed tenancy in case the tenancy in Stafford has been redeemed after the termination of a fixed term.

 A section 21 notice is legitimate only for 6 months starting from the date it was served, and another notice should be issued in Staffordshire's Stafford in case proceedings of possession are not provided during the 6-month period.

-To make the Section 21 notice valid, give the Stafford tenant the following information when signing the tenancy agreement:
+Before, a Section 21 notice you serve can be valid, you must give your Stafford tenant the following information when they rent your property:

 A Gas Safety Certificate

-The 2nd schedule of the 1998 Housing Act provides the reasons for serving a Section 8 notice in Staffordshire.
+Schedule 2 of the Housing Act of 1988 spells out the grounds for issuing a section 8 in Staffordshire.